marlondlc/My-Bump-Trainer/README.md

 # Bump Trainer

 Welcome to Bump Trainer.
 This project is a web application health platform designed initially for pregnant women.
-It is built with React-App, MaterialUi, Axios, Ruby-on-Rails and PostgresSQL.
+It is built with React-App, MaterialUi, Axios, Ruby-on-Rails and PostgreSQL.
 Bump Trainer is divided in three sections to display personal information about the user's health : health, food diet and exercise.
 Fusion Chart React is used in each section to provide graphical and interactive data to the user.
 Lastly, Json-Web-Token is used to protect the users information when the server is communicating with the client.

 ## Instructions